Few-body Bose gases in low dimensions -- a laboratory for quantum dynamics: Quantum droplets

 Let us initially concentrate on a general case of a 1D two-component BEC in free space of length $L$ described by the Hamiltonian of Eq.~(\ref{eq:Hamiltonian_pseudospinor}) introduced in Sec.~\ref{sec:spinor} with $V_A(x)=V_B(y)=0$.
-Particularly, the two-component system is characterized by intra-component repulsion coefficients $g_1>0$, $g_2>0$ and an inter-component attraction $g_{12}<0$.
+Particularly, the two-component system is characterized by intracomponent repulsion coefficients $g_1>0$, $g_2>0$ and an intercomponent attraction $g_{12}<0$.
 The mass $m$ of both components is considered here to be the same and $n_i=\abs{\Psi_i}^2$ denotes the density of each component represented by the wave function $\Psi_i$ with $i=1,2$.
 In the following, particle/density balanced setups, $N_1=N_2=N/2$ or $n_1=n_2\equiv n/2$, where additionally $g_1=g_2$ holds, will be referred to as symmetric in order to be discerned from asymmetric settings in which at least one of these conditions is not satisfied.

-The energy density of the asymmetric system has been derived within second-order perturbation theory in~\citep{Petrov2016Liquids,Lieb1963GS} involving both the mean-field term and the LHY correction accounting for quantum fluctuations in the local density approximation.
+The beyond mean-field energy density of the asymmetric system has been derived within second-order perturbation theory in~\citep{Petrov2016Liquids,Lieb1963GS} accounting for quantum fluctuations in the local density approximation.
 It is given by

-where $\delta g \equiv g_{12}+g$ and $g\equiv \sqrt{g_{1}g_{2}}$.
+where $\delta g \equiv g_{12}+g$ and $g\equiv \sqrt{g_{1}g_{2}}$, see also Fig.~\ref{fig:miscible_transition}.
 The first two terms in Eq.~(\ref{LHY_energy_general}) denote the mean-field contribution and the last one corresponds to the leading-order beyond-mean-field LHY correction that accounts for quantum many-body effects~\citep{Petrov2016Liquids}.
 The correction due to quantum fluctuations in Eq.~(\ref{LHY_energy_general}) is relevant if $\abs{\delta g} \ll g$, i.e., when the mean-field repulsion and attraction are balanced; otherwise, they are expected to be suppressed and one should use the standard Gross-Pitaevskii equation to describe the system.
 Since in 1D the beyond-mean-field terms account for a negative correction to the energy functional, in particular $\propto -n^{3/2}$, a positive mean-field imbalance i.e. $\delta g>0$ is required for ensuring an energy minimum.
 Note that the sign of the LHY term strongly depends on the dimensionality of the system.